gatsbyjs/gatsby-ja/docs/contributing/managing-pull-requests.md

 ### General Guidelines

-Some general things to verify in a pull request are:
+Some general things to verify in a Pull Request are:

 - Links ought to be relative instead of absolute when linking to docs (`/docs/some-reference/` instead of `https://www.gatsbyjs.org/docs/some-reference/`)
 - Language ought to be inclusive and accessible